elastic/Machinebeat/README.md

 Welcome to Machinebeat.
 This beat collects data from OPCUA servers and forward the results to an Elastic cluster of your choice.
 Use Kibana to visualize the data.

-You don't have an Elastic cluster up and running!
+You don't have an Elastic cluster up and running?
 Use [Elasticsearch Service](https://www.elastic.co/cloud/elasticsearch-service/signup)

 Ensure that this folder is at the following location: